flamaral256/demo-log4j2/README.md

 ### The setup of JUL (java.util.logging) to redirect to log4j:

-This project doesn't use the _java.util.logging.manager=org.apache.logging.log4j.jul.LogManager_ The reason is that JUL global logger and JUL anonymous logger don't print messages when using the log4j2.jul.LogManager Instead, this project set the Log4jBridgeHandler in logging.properties to route all the jul events into the log4j2.
+This project doesn't use the `java.util.logging.manager=org.apache.logging.log4j.jul.LogManager`.
+The reason is that JUL global logger and JUL anonymous logger don't print messages when using the `log4j2.jul.LogManager`.
+Instead, this project set the `Log4jBridgeHandler` in `logging.properties` to route all the jul events into the log4j2.
-There is also a Log4jBridgeHandler.install(), but for some reason, using it makes the JUL anonymous log doesn't appear.
+There is also a `Log4jBridgeHandler.install()`, but using it makes the JUL anonymous log doesn't appear.

-By default, the LogManager reads its initial configuration from "lib/logging.properties" in the JRE directory.
+By default, the LogManager reads its initial configuration from `lib/logging.properties` in the JRE directory.
 If you edit this file, you may change the default logging configuration for all users of that JRE.
 Bad idea!
 To allow more control over reading the initial configuration, we have three options:

-1. Loads src/main/resources/logging.properties as the default configuration ⇐ (my choice for general proposals and practice)
+1. Loads `src/main/resources/logging.properties` as the default configuration ⇐ (my choice for general proposals and practice)
-2. Set -Djava.util.logging.config.file property ⇐ (not my choice but useful to override item 1 and use in mvn cli surefire)
+2. Set `-Djava.util.logging.config.file` property ⇐ (not my choice but useful to override item 1 and use in mvn cli surefire)
-3. Set -Djava.util.logging.config.class property ⇐ (not my choice to configure JUL programmatically)
+3. Set `-Djava.util.logging.config.class` property ⇐ (not my choice to configure JUL programmatically)

 ## Configuring the entire log4j ecosystem